-Integration of private and public service obligation services will continue to be pursued including national bus route numbering, improved availability of travel information, including real time information and the publication of wider data and statistics relating to bus services, both publicly subsidised and commercially licensed.
-Also the Authority will develop quality standards to be achieved by licensed services following consultation with key stakeholders.
+Integration of private and public service obligation services will continue to be pursued including national bus route numbering, improved availability of travel information including real time information, and the publication of wider data and statistics relating to bus services, both publicly subsidised and commercially licensed.
+The Authority will also develop quality standards to be achieved by licensed services following consultation with key stakeholders.